amithr/Blockchain-Tutorial/README.md

 - Receives status updates from entire network
 - When status update received, pushes update via websockets to user's web browser

 The diagram below illustrates the above nodes and their roles :point_down:

 ![Network Overview](https://github.com/amithr/Blockchain-Tutorial/blob/main/Blockchain_Topology.png)

-## User Guide
+## User Guide :smirk_cat:
 1. Access the dashboard's login page at http://localhost:5173
 2. Click the "Sign in with Google" button and follow the login prompts.
 Afterwards you will be directed to the dashboard.
 3. Click the "Generate Network" button and wait until you see the "Command node online." ,message in the Activity Dashboard section.